OpusCapita/react-crudeditor/README.md

          */
         ?searchableFields: [{
           name: <string, persistent field name>,
+          ?render: {
-          ?Component: <FieldInputComponent>  // see "FieldInputComponent" subheading.
+            Component: <FieldInputComponent>,  // see "FieldInputComponent" subheading.
+            ?valueProp: {
+              ?name: <string, a name of Component's prop with field value, "value" by default>, ?type: <string, a type of field value passed to the Component, "string" by default>
+            }
+          }
         }, ...],

         /*
          * Both persistent and composite fields are allowed.
-         * By default, all Persistent (including Auditable) fields from model.fields are used in result listing.
+         * By default, all Persistent (incl.
+Auditable) fields from model.fields are used in result listing.
          * Only one field may have "sortByDefault" set to true.
          */
         ?resultFields: [{